-The above graph represents Apple research and development expenses by year, and the percentage of total revenue the company spends on R&D. The company’s spending on research and development (R&D) has been increasing by each passing year.
-In fiscal 2018, Apple spent a whopping $14.2 billion on R&D – the highest-ever till date.
-That’s an astonishing 22.9% YoY increase from fiscal 2017 when the company spent $11.58 billion on R&D. The growth in 2018 R&D spending was primarily driven by the increased headcount-related expenses, infrastructure-related costs and material costs to support expanded R&D activities.
+The above graph represents Apple R&D expenses by year, and the percentage of total revenue the company spends on R&D. The company’s spending on research and development activities has been increasing by each passing year.
+In fiscal 2019, Apple spent nearly 6.2% of its total annual revenue on R&D activities, amounting to $16,217 million – the highest-ever till date.
+That’s an impressive 13.9% YoY increase from FY 2018 when Apple research and development spending clocked $14,236 million worldwide.
+The growth in 2019 R&D spending was primarily driven by the increased headcount-related expenses, infrastructure-related costs and material costs to support expanded R&D activities.

 |Source||Apple’s official Reports, SEC Filings|